isabellajemal/BurgerMania/README.md

 ## Room Controls:

-**A Button:** Pick up the items (ingredients and dishes) to place at cooking stations and/or chop **B Button:** Cancel the current action and return to the previous screen (e.g. going back from a chopping station to the main kitchen)
+**A Button:** Pick up the items (ingredients and dishes) to place at cooking stations and/or chop

+**B Button:** Cancel the current action and return to the previous screen (e.g. going back from a chopping station to the main kitchen)

 **Left Button:** Move the chef left across the kitchen.
-**Right Button:** Move the chef right across the kitchen **Up Button:** Move the chef vertically up in the kitchen.
+**Right Button:** Move the chef right across the kitchen

+**Up Button:** Move the chef vertically up in the kitchen.
 **Down Button:** Move the chef down within the kitchen.

 **Select Button:** Pause the game.
+Start Button: Start the game.
+Unless you are in your main kitchen/game state, then pressing start will take you to your score and end the game.

 **D-pad Left:** Scan the room to the left
 **D-pad Right:** Scan the room to the right